 It's inconceivable to think of our world without communication and information systems.
-They influence almost every aspect of our lives and develop at a pace that's difficult to keep abreast of.
-This module will teach you to understand the fundamental technologies that underpin these systems and introduce you to a range of issues that arise from their deployment.
-You'll develop management and information technologies skills, proficiency in communicating ideas and information, and your ability to keep up-to-date with new technological developments.
+They've influence in almost every aspect of our lives and develop at a pace that's difficult to keep abreast of.
+This module will teach you to understand key technologies that underpin these systems; and introduce you to a range of issues that arise from their deployment.
+You'll develop your skills in the management and use of communication and information technologies; your ability to communicate ideas and information about them; and your ability to keep updated with new technological developments.

 The module consists of three blocks – each covering a key area in communication and information technologies – and an individual project: